Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Reproducibility statement

 The employed hyper-prior is a multivariate Gaussian distribution with a diagonal covariance matrix.
 It is a distribution over the weights and biases of the mean and kernel neural networks, as well as the noise standard deviation of the likelihood.
 In all PV experiments, we set the hyper-prior mean for the neural network weights and biases to $0$ and the hyper-prior mean for the noise standard deviation to $0.4$.
 These choices help prevent overfitting.

-\paragraph{Results.} In this section, we evaluate our algorithm and compare it to the baseline methods introduced earlier.
-We assess the performance based on the RSMSE and CE error metrics for both existing and new clients.
-To obtain these metrics for a given method, we calculate the RSMSE and CE, where applicable, for each existing and new client using a fixed random seed.
-Then, we compute $4$ values for the average RSMSE and CE metrics across the existing and new client groups.
-We performed the analysis five times using different random seeds and calculated the $95\%$ confidence interval for the sample mean of RSMSE and CE over both the existing and new clients.
+\paragraph{Results.} In this section, we evaluate our algorithm and the introduced baselines based on the RSMSE and CE error metrics for existing and new clients.
+For a given method, we calculate the RSMSE and CE, where applicable, for each existing and new client using a fixed random seed.
+Then, we compute the average RSMSE and average CE metrics across the existing and new client groups.
+We repeat this analysis five times using different random seeds and calculate the $95\%$ confidence interval for the sample mean of average RSMSE and average CE.

-The results are presented in Tables \ref{tab:rsmse_existing} to \ref{tab:ce_new}.
+The results are presented in Table \ref{tab:regression_results}.
 In each column, the number after the dataset name represents the number of training samples per client.
-As shown in Tables \ref{tab:rsmse_existing} and \ref{tab:rsmse_new}, our method outperforms other approaches in the majority of cases in terms of RSMSE for both existing and new clients.
+As shown in Table \ref{tab:regression_results}, our method outperforms other approaches in the majority of cases in terms of RSMSE for both existing and new clients.
 Furthermore, we observe that our method's performance improves with an increase in the number of training samples per client.

-Concerning CE, reported in Tables \ref{tab:ce_existing} and \ref{tab:ce_new}, PAC-PFL consistently exhibits low CE values across all scenarios, establishing itself as the top-performing or closely competitive method.
+Concerning CE, PAC-PFL consistently exhibits low CE values across all scenarios, establishing itself as the top-performing or closely competitive method.
 This observation aligns with findings in \citet{PACOH}, where the authors noted that CE improvement is notable when the meta-learning tasks exhibit greater similarity.
-In our own experiments, given the high client heterogeneity present in both PV-EW and PV-S, the improvements in CE are comparatively modest.
+In our experiments, given the high client heterogeneity present in both PV-EW and PV-S, the improvements in CE are comparatively modest.

 We believe there are three reasons why PAC-PFL outperforms other baselines.
 First, by learning the prior with FL and treating posterior inference as personalization, PAC-PFL exhibits a high level of adaptability to individual patterns.
 Second, PAC-PFL's ability to learn multiple priors enables it to effectively model clients with heterogeneous data distributions.
 Finally, the regularization of the hyper-posterior towards the hyper-prior in PAC-PFL helps prevent overfitting and allows for learning more complex prior means even with limited training data.
 For example, when selecting the GP prior mean structure through cross-validation, it is observed that the best GP mean for pFedGP is a linear function, while for PAC-PFL it is a 2-layer neural network with $32$ neurons per layer.
 The use of a more complex prior mean in PAC-PFL allows for the potential capture of more intricate patterns in the data. \looseness=-1